-Vincent worries that the political winds in Arlington have shifted since last year and that the council will approve Total’s new request.
+Vincent had worried that the political winds in Arlington shifted since last year, and that the council would approve Total’s new request.

 “The world was dealing with what happened with George Floyd,” she said.
 “The meeting was emotional, just listening to the speakers that were talking and then sharing their hearts and saying, ‘Well, we want to do more.
 We want to, you know, racially do better.’
 And I was encouraged.
 But you know what?
 Nothing has really changed since then.”

 Some states have acted to force fracking away from residents.
 Colorado last year required new wells to be drilled at least 2,000 feet from homes and schools.
 California has proposed a limit of 3,200 feet.
 Los Angeles has taken steps to ban urban drilling.
 Vermont and New York state banned fracking years ago.

 In Arlington, drilling is supposed to occur no closer than 600 feet from day care centers or homes.
 But companies can apply for a waiver from the City Council to drill as close as 300 feet.